 Project management.
 Not the sexiest of concepts.
-Bulky filing cabinets, the clickety-clacks of typewriters, and heavy smoking in timber-clad offices is the imagery that comes to mind (Mad Men, anyone?).
+Bulky filing cabinets, the clickety clacks of typewriters, and heavy smoking in timber-clad offices – Mad Men, anyone?

 Remember the “boiling frog” story?
-(I know... it turns out the frog wouldn’t just sit there as the water temperature increases, but bear with me for the sake of the analogy.)
-If you don't know the story, read up on it before continuing.
+(I know... it turns out the frog wouldn’t just sit there as the water temperature increases but bear with me for the sake of the analogy.)
+If you don't know the story, read up about the boiling frog before continuing.

-So, following the logic of the story: unless you’ve just launched your translation business and set everything up for continuous localization right from the start (i.e. unless you’re a frog that has just been dropped into a pot of boiling water and you immediately jump out of it), you’re probably still using the traditional localization approach (i.e. you’re a frog in a pot, you've been there for a while, and everything is fine and dandy).
+So, following the logic of the story, unless you’ve just started expanding your business internationally and have made a point of setting up a robust localization process using the latest translation management technology (i.e. unless you’re a frog that has just been dropped into a pot of boiling water and you immediately jump out of it), you’re probably still having your content translated the old-fashioned way (i.e. you’re a frog in a pot, you've been there for a while, and everything is fine and dandy).

-With a traditional localization setup, projects can take anything from a few days to several weeks, and clients normally send translation requests via email — which inevitably sets off a thread of replies with briefs, questions, files, contracts, and any other documents and exchanges.
+Translating the old way means projects can take anything from a few days to several weeks, and often, a flurry of emails with briefs, questions, files, contracts, payments, etc.

-The truth is, there’s nothing wrong with this method (i.e. being a frog in a pot).
-It will work well enough if you have a small clientele that's fairly relaxed about how much time you need to get the translations done and sent back to them (i.e. you’re a frog in a pot and the water is nice and cool).
+The truth is, there’s nothing wrong with this approach (i.e. being a frog in a pot).
+It can work for you if you run a small business and you’re fairly relaxed about how much time you need to get translations done (i.e. you’re a frog in a pot and the water is nice and cool).